-Capping is possible in the future.
-However, the Department for Levelling Up, Housing and Communiti4s published on 16th De4cember 2021 the Provisional Local Government Finance Settlement 2022/23, which has confirmed that the government does not propose extending to local councils the requirement to hold a referendum on increased council tax.
+Whilst capping is possible in the future, the Department for Levelling Up, Housing and Communities published in December the Provisional Local Government Finance Settlement for 2023-2024, which confirmed that the government did not intent extending to local councils the requirement to hold a referendum on increased council tax.

-Risk Assessment - low likelihood and high impact.
+Risk Assessment - low likelihood and low impact.